Analysis | Brokers, Miffed by MiFID? Try Vietnam

 Vietnam is a world away from Asia’s more established financial markets, where commission fees are being eroded by the MiFID regulations and stiff competition.
 Top brokerages still make at least 15 basis points on stock transactions, three times as much as in developed markets such as Hong Kong, where leading securities companies struggle to earn 5 basis points on institutional-client trades.

 Adding to the lure of sweet commissions are strong animal spirits.
-The Vietnam Ho Chi Minh Stock Index was Asia’s best-performing market last year and is still showing a return of about 28 percent over the past 12 months, despite a sell-off in recent days.
+The Vietnam Ho Chi Minh Stock Index was Asia’s best-performing benchmark last year and is still showing a return of about 28 percent over the past 12 months, despite a sell-off in recent days that pushed the gauge into a bear market as of Monday.

 More importantly, there is churn.
 Vietnam’s stock market is a lot more liquid than those of Southeast Asian peers.
 The annual turnover ratio (trading volume as a percentage of market capitalization) was 32.6 percent in 2017, versus 11.6 percent in the Philippines and 17.8 percent in Indonesia, according to the World Bank.
 At its peak in January, average daily trading volume was more $300 million.